Which states could have abortion on the ballot in 2024?

 MISSOURI

-A group of moderate Republicans have for this year abandoned efforts for an alternate amendment that would have allowed abortion up to 12 weeks, with limited exceptions after that.
+A group of moderate Republicans have for this year abandoned efforts for an alternate amendment that would have allowed abortion up to 12 weeks, with limited exceptions after that time.

 Abortion is currently banned in Missouri at all stages of pregnancy, with limited exceptions.